A Resource Theory of Quantum Measurements: Partial Order on Measurements

 Conversely, consider the spectra of the elements of and arbitrary POVM $\vec{E} = \left(E_{1},\dots,E_{n}\right)$,

 Now consider the POVM

 Clearly $\vec{E}\leq \vec{E^{\prime}}$ since $E_{i}$ is the result of combining all elements of the form $\lambda_{j}^{i}\ketbra{\lambda_{j}^{i}}{\lambda_{j}^{i}}$, and the elements of $\vec{E^{\prime}}$ are all rank-1.
-So every POVM $\vec{E}$ is the result of a gremlin acting upon a POVM which consists only of rank-1 elements.
+So every POVM $\vec{E}$ is the result of a stochastic operation upon a POVM which consists only of rank-1 elements.
 Furthermore, we showed in appendix~\ref{app:irreversible} that combining POVM elements is reversible if and only if those elements are proportional to each other, that is, if and only if $\vec{E}$ already consists of only rank-1 elements.
-Therefore, if $\vec{E}$ does not consist of rank-1 elements then $\vec{E^{\prime}}$ is a member of a separate equivalence class and $\vec{E}$ is not extremal. \end{proof}
+Therefore, if $\vec{E}$ does not consist of rank-1 elements then $\vec{E^{\prime}}$ is a member of a separate equivalence class and $\vec{E}$ is not maximal. \end{proof}